joaks1/PyMsBayes/doc/source/tutorials/simple-empirical-analysis.rst

         density estimates from the ``glm-posterior-density-estimates.txt``
         file.
 This is output of |abctb|_.
     ``psi-results.txt``
-        The estimated posterior probabilities of the number of divergence events shared across the taxa.
+        The approximate posterior probabilities of the number of divergence events shared across the taxa.
     ``div-model-results.txt``
-        The estimated posterior probabilites of the model of divergence.
+        The approximate posterior probabilities of the model of divergence.
-        The first model shows the assignment of taxon pairs to divergence-time parameters.
+        The first column shows the assignment of taxon pairs to divergence-time parameters.
         For example, if we have 3 taxa, ``0, 1, 2`` is the most general model in which all three taxa have their own divergence-time parameter.
         ``0, 1, 0`` indicates that the first and third taxon share the same divergence time-parameter, and the second taxon has its own divergence-time parameter.
+        The order of the taxa in the models is the same as the order they appear in the sample table of the configuration file.
-        The second column is the estimated posterior probability of the divergence model.
+        The second column is the approximate posterior probability of the divergence model.
         The third column is the GLM-regression-adjusted posterior probability of the divergence model.